Introduction

 Thus, the total leukocyte count equals 6000/mm³.

-This alternative approach replaces the WBC pipette with a measured blood volume, which simplifies handling and reduces technical errors.
+This alternative technique replaces the WBC pipette with a measured blood volume.
+As a result, handling becomes easier and technical errors decrease.

 Procedure